 Vienna Secession.
-Whether you love good design, Art Nouveau or the smell of revolution.
-The Secession deserves a red flag in your travel itinerary.
+Whether you love good design, Art Nouveau or the smell of revolution, the Secession deserves a firm space in your itinerary.

 The Secession is the most successful provocation by Viennese architects and artists.
 It blends early Modernism and late Art Nouveau architecture like no other.
 The building’s stern white cubes boast gold-plated laurel leafs, owls and twirling lines, topped with a giant globe of golden laurel.
 The Viennese call it ‘Krauthappel’ (cabbage head).